Koh Kret Brewery and Pottery Village

 Here you’ll find handmade pottery for sale such teacups, incense burners, plates, stewing pots and much more.
 These make great and useable souvenirs to take home with you.

 The market also offers a huge range of Thai foods and sweets.
 It has a similar assortment of foods to that found in the foodie heaven Khlong Lat Mayom floating market.

 Don’t be afraid to try some odd looking foods such as these green blobs.
 These are Pandan based noodles which are served soaked in a sweetened condensed milk syrup.

 It is also worth trying khao chae (ข้าวแช่) in this small riverfront wooden store.
 Boiled rice comes soaked in an aromatic iced water soup.
 This is accompanied by a small assortment of dried fish condiments and Thai herbs.

 As you wander through the market there are a number of small alleys which lead down to homemade pottery businesses.

 Here you can watch the locals create their pottery from scratch.
 They start by shaping the goods on the wheel, then carefully etch in patterns one stroke at a time.
 Finally, the goods are fired in the kiln out the back.

 You won’t find a cheaper place to buy pottery in Thailand than in the Koh Kret Pottery village.
 Get shopping!

 Circle the island by foot or Bicycle

 Continue from the Koh Kret Pottery village to explore the rest of the island.
-This is best done by following the __km path which circle the island.
+This is best done by following the 5km path which circles the island.